 At Westclox we’ve spent over 80 years making clocks that work perfectly.

 And now we’re putting those 80 years of clock experience into a clock radio.
-So for the first time you can shop for a clock radio with more than just the radio in mind.
+So for the first time, you can shop for a clock radio with more than just the radio in mind.

 When you set one of our clock radios you don’t have to worry about if going off at the wrong hour.
 Or not going off at all.
 And if you think you’re going to have to give up radio quality to get clock quality, you’re wrong.
 The same standards we apply to our clocks we also apply to our radios.

 By the way, Westclox clock radios come in a variety of styles, including a new digital tape timer model.
 They’re available in antique white, avocado, gold and a wood grain finish and range in price from $24.95 10 $49.95.
+So the next time you’re looking at clock radios, why not look at one that’s made the sight way.
+By a clock company.

 Westclox — Finally, a clock radio from people who know something about clocks.